 How can I implement stable scheduling at my business?

 Regularly check in on employee availability

 Understanding employees’ scheduling constraints doesn’t have to start during onboarding, but should be part of the hiring process itself.
-Making sure an employee’s schedule works for your business’s needs and vice versa is a key first step to ensuring an employee will be a good fit.
+Making sure an employee’s schedule works for your business’s needs and vice versa can be discussed during the hiring process.
 Indeed, increased employee input and work flexibility are positively associated with a variety of health outcomes and life satisfaction.1Scheduling Away our Health: How Unpredictable Work Hours Affect Health and Well-being.
 (2016, July).
 Retrieved http://www. humanimpact.org/wp-content/uploads/Scheduling-Away-Our- Health_rev3.pdf.